gordon-cs/gordon-360-api/README.md

     - If you used the production flag, move `dist/` to the 360 IIS site.
 - For moving files between a mac and the virtual windows machine, we used a Microsoft Remote Desktop feature called folder redirection.
 It lets you specify folders on your mac that will be available on the PC you are remoting to.

+## Caching

+Since the type of solution we are using does not run like many systems, we have to cache a request that occurrs every few minutes after startup.
+As such, we have implemented code in the startup.cs file that:
+ 1 ) Performs static methods and saves the output to a static object (located in Helpers and Data, respectively) 2 ) Create an entry in the cache that then runs these static methods every few minutes

+This process makes use of static names, methods, and data, since ASP.NET does not use global variables.

+Data which is stored upon startup includes:

+- All events in 25Live ending after the start of the current academic year
+- All basic information on every account with an AD Username
+- All student, faculty, staff and alumni profile info

 ## The Database